Your Guide To The Best Pasta Pot (In 2021)

 As well as the pasta pot itself, you get:

-• A 4 Quart insert
+• 4-quart insert

-• A lid
+• Stainless steel lid

-Gotham Steel 5 Quart Multipurpose Pasta Pot
+Gotham Steel 5 Quart Multipurpose Pasta Pot: Best for Small Kitchens

 Since the pot is dishwasher safe as well it is very easy to clean up.

 Unfortunately you lose some time while straining the pasta since the lid strainer is a bit slow.
 It’s meant to be a versatile solution with different size holes for different pasta.
 It also has nice pouring spouts to avoid mess.
-In reality the holes get blocked so you need to switch sides, and it takes too much time
+In reality the holes get blocked so you need to switch sides, and it takes too much time.

 This is a nice pan to get.
 It won’t last forever, but it is versatile in it’s own way.